OpenUpSA/pmg-cms-2/README.md

     createuser pmg -P
     createdb -O pmg pmg

-If you're on a fresh install you might get the `createuser: could not connect to database postgres: FATAL:  role "..." does not exist` error.
-In that case you need to create the pmg user as the postgres user:

-    sudo -u postgres createuser pmg -P
-    sudo -u postgres createdb -O pmg pmg

 Get a copy of the production database from a colleague, or setup a blank database.
 If you have a database copy, run: